Android Central Verdict

 Those sensors are used for continuous heart rate monitoring (PPG), temperature sensing, and sleep tracking.
-Oura says that it's stuffed 3x more sensors and 32x more memory into the Gen 3 compared to the previous model.
+Oura says that it's stuffed 3x more sensors and 32x more memory into the (Gen 3) compared to the previous model.
 This should enable much more accurate tracking, which owners of the previous Oura Ring may appreciate.

 The latter score is calculated from a number of factors; your total sleep time, how much REM and deep sleep you had, and even the amount of time it took to fall asleep.
 I'm actually very impressed with its ability to track my sleep, and there was very little difference from what my smartwatch logged.

 I also appreciate the nudges that I sometimes get if the ring notices that I haven't been too active.
 If I'm being lazy (which is often), my phone will ping me with a notification from the Oura app, telling me that I should get up and stretch my legs.

-Oura Ring Gen 3: What could use some work
+Oura Ring (Gen 3): What could use some work

 Yet despite the impressive battery life, when it comes time for charging, it takes about as long to get the Oura Ring topped up.
 That might be a bit of an exaggeration, but you won't find any kind of fast charging tech here.
 When the ring finally hit 4%, for example, it took nearly two hours to get it back to 100%.
 Fortunately, that works if you take some rest time, as the ring might suggest from time to time, but it could still be quicker.

 What I'm not too impressed with is the membership.
 It's $6 per month and will give you access to many features that make the ring useful, such as insights and personalized recommendations.
-Sure, you get six months for free as a new member, and at this point, this kind of thing has become par-for-the-course for many fitness trackers, but it becomes an added cost on top of the already expensive ring.
+Sure, you get six months for free as a new member, and at this point, this kind of thing has become par for the course for many fitness trackers, but it becomes an added cost on top of the already expensive ring.

-Oura Ring Gen 3: Competition
+Oura Ring (Gen 3): Competition

-Of course, if you want the full smartwatch experience, the Galaxy Watch 4 is the best you can buy.
+Of course, if you want the full smartwatch experience, the Galaxy Watch 5 is the best you can buy.
 Battery life may not be as robust as the other options, but you get optional LTE so that you can leave your phone at home, and you have access to come impressive health and tracking features.
 Plus, Samsung's new BIA sensor can measure your body composition to help you target areas you can improve on.

-Oura Ring Gen 3: Should you buy it?
+Oura Ring (Gen 3): Should you buy it?

 You should buy this if ...

-- You are looking for a good health tracking device.
+- You are looking for a good health-tracking device.